-- (1) On April 1, 2017, each of Mr. Eva, Mr. Kennedy, Mr. Leitch and Ms. Gien were granted 3,807,614, 1,903,807, 1,066,131 and 1,218,436 SAR Units, respectively.
-On the grant date, there was no difference between the fair market value of the Class A Shares (determined by reference to a valuation of the Corporation completed by an independent valuator dated December 31, 2016 (the "2016 Independent Valuation")) and the SAR Unit grant price.
-As a result, the fair value of the SAR Plan awards on the grant date was nil.
-See Compensation Discussion and Analysis Share Appreciation Rights Awards and Incentive Plan Awards Outstanding Option-Based Awards. - (2) On April 1, 2019, each of Mr. Eva, Mr. Kennedy, Mr. Leitch and Ms. Gien were granted 609,218, 380,761, 456,913 and 228,456 SAR Units, respectively.
+- (1) On April 1, 2019, each of Mr. Eva, Mr. Kennedy, Mr. Leitch and Ms. Gien were granted 609,218, 380,761, 456,913 and 228,456 SAR Units, respectively.
 On the grant date, there was no difference between the fair market value of the Class A Shares (determined by reference to a valuation of the Corporation completed by an independent valuator dated December 31, 2018 (the "2018 Independent Valuation")) and the SAR Unit grant price.
 As a result, the fair value of the SAR Plan awards on the grant date was nil.
-See Compensation Discussion and Analysis - Share Appreciation Rights Awards and Incentive Plan Awards - Outstanding Option-Based Awards. - (3) Includes all STIP awards paid in cash, any CPD LTIP awards paid in cash. - (4) Consists of the 2017 Discretionary LTIP awards granted April 1, 2017 to each of Mr. Eva, Mr. Kennedy, Mr. Leitch and Ms. Gien at 50%, 40%, 25% and 30% of their base salaries.
-These grants vested and were paid in cash on December 31, 2019.
-See "Long-Term Incentive Plans 2017 Discretionary Long-Term Incentive Plan Awards".
+See Compensation Discussion and Analysis Share Appreciation Rights Awards and Incentive Plan Awards Outstanding Option-Based Awards. - (2) Includes all STIP awards paid in cash, and any CPD LTIP awards paid in cash.

-Components of Compensation as a Percentage of 2019 Target Total Compensation
+Components of Compensation as a Percentage of 2020 Target Total Compensation

-The CG&C Committee determination of the relative proportion of each component of compensation to 2019 target total compensation for each NEO, based upon the NEO's role and responsibilities and the compensation objectives discussed above, is as follows:
+The CG&C Committee determination of the relative proportion of each component of compensation to 2020 target total compensation for each NEO, based upon the NEO's role and responsibilities and the compensation objectives discussed above, is as follows:

 Name Salary (%) Target STIP (%) LTIP (%)

 David Eva 54 46 -

 Andrew Kennedy 58 42 -

 Patrick Leitch 60 40 -

-Aileen Gien 72 28 -
+Aileen Gien 71 29